Grand Valley Local School District

-The Grand Valley Local School District is a public school district in Ashtabula County, Ohio, United States, based in Orwell, Ohio.
+The Grand Valley Local School District is a public school district in Ashtabula County, Ohio, United States.
+The districts serves one high school, one middle school and one elementary school.

+History

+The Grand Valley Local School District was formed following the consolidation of various schools within the area sometime in the mid to late 50s-60s.

+in 2005, Grand Valleys High School current campus was built on Grand Valley Ave, along with a new football stadium and an 8-lane outdoor track.

 Schools

 The Grand Valley Local School District has one elementary school, one middle school, and one high school.